thecodeofdaniel/thecodeofdaniel.github.io/content/projects/inspecting-traffic-between-azure-vms/index.md

 Within Wireshark, I filtered for ICMP (Internet Control Message Protocol) traffic and opened PowerShell to execute a command called ping.
-Ping utilizes ICMP, which is used by devices in a network to communicate problems within data transmition.
+Ping utilizes ICMP, which is used by devices in a network to communicate problems within data transmission.
 I used ping to see if I can communicate with the Ubuntu VM using its private IP address.
 The private IP of the Linux VM in my case is `10.0.0.5`.
 When we run the ping command, the following output will be displayed.